Ficool

 "Next time," Wang Ben said, "you'll remember this.
 The fear.
 The failure.
 The guilt.
 And when the next beast comes, the next threat, you'll move before you can think.
 Because you'll never let yourself freeze again."

-Zhao Yu was quiet for a long moment.
+Zhao Yu didn't answer immediately.
 Then he laughed, soft and surprised.
 "You really are strange, you know that?
 Fifteen years old, talking like some grizzled veteran."

 "Strange dreams," Wang Ben said.
 "Strange life."

 "The dreams."
-Zhao Yu's expression grew thoughtful.
+Zhao Yu's eyes narrowed, considering.
 "I've heard rumors about those.
 About you.
 The elders think they might be connected to what happened."

 "Maybe they are.
 Maybe they aren't.
 I don't know."
 The lie came easier now.
 Wang Ben hated how natural it felt.